IAmWave/deziluze/README.md

-# deziluze
+# Deziluze
 The pages of a small music festival named Deziluze.
+The pages are in Czech.